SpotlightKid/python-rtmidi/projects/python-rtmidi/trunk/examples/drumseq/README.rst

 Windows
     Builtin

-The example grooves (except the classic funky drummer) are taken from the article *The Rhythm Method.
-Effective Drum Programming* in the Sound on Sound magazine [2]_.
+The patterns whose filenames start with ``example_`` are taken from the article *The Rhythm Method.
+Effective Drum Programming* published by the Sound on Sound magazine [2]_.